There are only two sources of income:

 - Becoming Your Own Banker (Chapters 1 to 7)

 - The Human Problems: Understanding Parkinson’s Law (Chapters 8-12)

 - How to Start Building Your Banking System (Chapter 13 – Nesh presents different models)

 Let’s analyze some of the things about the book and its author:

 How Nelson Nash Developed the Infinite Banking Concept

 This happened to Nash as well.
-Apparently — back in the 1980s — Nelson Nash found himself in a situation of having to pay a 23% interest for $500,000 worth of property.
+Apparently, back in the 1980s, Nelson Nash found himself in the situation of having to pay 23% interest for $500,000 worth of property.

 Facing this kind of challenge and going through it would put him in a massive financial crisis, so he had to find another option.

 He then realized he could borrow against the cash value of the whole life insurance policy.
 The policy loans had much less interest paid.